gemini64/a1-llm/README.md

 ```

 ### Collecting data in batches (lorax/groq)
-A bash script is available to collect inference data using groq/lorax-hosted models in batches for all languages.
+A bash script is available to collect inference data using groq/lorax-hosted models in batches.

 #### Lorax
 To use the `collect_data.sh` script: